hamii31/Hodgkin_Huxley_Action_Potential/README.md

 ![Refractory Period](figures/Figure_3.png)

-*Refractory period observed within a 15ms gap after the previous action potential, marked by the delayed rise of potassium conductance and slow sodium recovery after the first AP.*
+*Refractory period observed within a 15ms gap after the previous action potential generated at 10 μA/cm^2, marked by the delayed rise of potassium conductance and slow sodium recovery after the first AP.*

 **Language:** Python 3.14.0 (Matplotlib, Numpy) **Reference:** Hodgkin AL, Huxley AF (1952).
 A quantitative description of membrane current and its application to conduction and excitation in nerve.
 Journal of Physiology 117:500–544. [(DOI)](https://doi.org/10.1113/jphysiol.1952.sp004764)